boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.7 =
+* Allows group admins to specify blog address and title at the time of creation

 = 1.6 =
 * Compatibility with BuddyPress 1.5
 * Cosmetic changes to the P2 BuddyPress to match the default BuddyPress